RedisLabs/redislabs-docs/content/rc/administration/account-team-settings.md

 To change the mobile phone number, click **Configure** for the text message code and enter the new mobile phone number.

 {{% note %}}
-We recommend that you also configure MFA for the Authenticator app as a second method of MFA.
+We recommend that you also configure MFA for an Authenticator app as a second method of MFA.
 If you cannot login to your account because of MFA, contact [Support](https://redislabs.com/company/contact/support/).

 If your mobile phone is lost or stolen, make sure that you update the MFA configuration to prevent unauthorized logins.
 {{% /note %}}

-#### Configuring MFA for the Authenticator App
+#### Configuring MFA for an Authenticator App

-After you configure MFA for text messages, you can also configure MFA for the Google Authenticator app.
+After you configure MFA for text messages, you can also configure MFA to work with a Time-based One-Time Password (TOPT) app such as Google Authenticator.
 Then when you log in to the Redis Cloud Admin Console, you can select to use either an authentication code sent by text message or an authentication code shown in the Authenticator app for MFA.

 To configure MFA for the Authenticator app: